timvanderzee/ISB2025/README.md

 _______________________________________
 **Acknowledgements**

 This work was funded in part by an NIH R01 R01 HD90642 Multi-scale models of proprioceptive encoding to reveal mechanisms of impaired sensorimotor controland an NIH Supplement to Support Enhancement of Software Tools for Open Science (NIH R01 HD90642-S1).
-Tim van der Zee was supported by the Marie Skłodowska-Curie Actions postdoctoral fellowship (HORIZON-MSCA-2024-PF-01-01) awarded by the European Research Executive Agency (project name: WalkEnergy, project number: 101210712).
+Tim van der Zee was supported by the Marie Skłodowska-Curie Actions postdoctoral fellowship (HORIZON-MSCA-2024-PF-01-01) awarded by the European Research Executive Agency (https://cordis.europa.eu/project/id/101210712).

 **Citing this work**